AngarosGamer/SaladMachineRenamer/README.md

 ‎
 - Salad's Machine Renamer **does**:
   - Locally store (within your browser) the original machine ID, the new name you have set
-  - Change the _web content_ you see to reflect your changed machine ID
+  - Change the _web content_ you see to reflect your changed machine name
-  - Only work locally with what it is provided
   - Only attempt to load the script on pages matching this URL pattern `http(s)://salad.com/earn/*`

 >Note: this project is under development.
 We will abide by the definitions above, but cannot guarantee this won't change in the future.